MinjinEn/487-DBImplementation/README.md

 4. ***Generate and Load data into 3 tables.
 As shown in the highlighted sections, data was loaded into our PostgreSQL server on the VM***

 ![](images/VMpostgres3.png)

+### Lessons and Issues

+We’ve encountered many challenges along the way, but we enjoyed the learning process.

+***Issues:***
+ - **pgAdmin 4 would not start up or load:** Some technological issues we ran into were while downloading PostgreSQL and running pgAdmin 4.
+After downloading a missing a registry key and re-installing the system, pgAdmin 4 was able to start up.
+ - **Permission error:** While creating tables and attempting to upload the csv files, pgAdmin 4 gave a folder access permission error.
+We found only one fix that worked for us.
+By placing .cvs files into the PostgreSQL program file folder. [ i.e. C:\Program Files (x86)\PostgreSQL\10\scripts ]
+ - **Data generation issues:** We downloaded a Wisconsin Benchmark data generator from the internet to get started first.
+In addition, we were able to generate csv files by implementing some codes in the generator.
+However, we were unable to load data from the csv files into the PostgreSQL due to two errors which were pgAdmin folder access permission and invalid byte sequence.
+Later, the issue was resolved after a conversation with Neha.
+The issue was found to be that the data was not scalable, no header and had extra new lines.
+Eventually, Neha kindly shared her python script for generating the benchmark data with us.

+***Lessons:***
+ - Generate benchmark data.
+Initially, we used a program to generate data, but it was not scalable.
+We later fixed the issue by using a python program that was scalable and could generate all the different data.
+ - Was able to successfully set up the system using PostgreSQL and get the initial data set loaded into the system